Middle ear

 Auditory ossicles

 The auditory ossicles are a chain of three small bones located in the middle ear.
 From lateral to medial, these are called the malleus (hammer), incus (anvil), and the stapes (stirrup).
 Although they are the three smallest bones in the human body, they are extremely important components of the auditory pathway.
-Through synovial articulations, these bones are able to transmit mechanical energy from the tympanic membrane to the oval window of the internal ear.
+Through synovial articulations, these bones are able to transmit mechanical energy from the tympanic membrane to the vestibular window of the internal ear.

 Malleus